commercialhaskell/stackage/CURATORS.md

 day.
 This way new package versions or build failures can be caught early and hopefully the nightlies will be timely.

-LTS minor bumps typically are run on Sundays.
+LTS minor bumps are typically run on weekends.
+It can be a good idea to start the build on friday or saturday to have enough time to resolve any issues before the next curator shift the coming monday.

 ### Diskspace errors (and website sync debugging)